byui-cit/learning-modules/modules/js/organizing-functions/prepare1.md

 averageTwoNumbers(15, 20);
 ```

-When you use the function expression syntax, the use of the function HAS to happen AFTER the function is created.
+When you use the function expression syntax (with a normal anonymous function OR an arrow function), the use of the function HAS to happen AFTER the function is created.

 One question that usually comes up when using the expression syntax is, "Hey...aren't we just storing a function in a variable?
 If so, could we change the function stored in the variable?"
 The answer is yes though this is often an advanced JavaScript programming concept.
 If, on the other hand, your variable was a const instead of a let, no such change could be made.